QuantEcon/python_lecture_sandpit/source/rst/markov_jump_lq.rst

-This happens because when :math:`k_t` is not at its fixed point, :math:`\left| u_t(\bar{s}_2)\right| > \left| u_t(\bar{s}_1)\right|`, so that the decision maker adjusts toward the fixed point faster when when the Markov state :math:`s_t` takes a value that makes it cheaper.
+This happens because when :math:`k_t` is not at its fixed point, :math:`\left| u_t(\bar{s}_2)\right| > \left| u_t(\bar{s}_1)\right|`, so that the decision-maker adjusts toward the fixed point faster when the Markov state :math:`s_t` takes a value that makes it cheaper.

 .. code-block:: python3